Super-futures/animal-spirits/README.md

 ## What it is

-Animal Spirits observes the expressive and material dimensions of collective economic life across three regions simultaneously — US/Europe, UK, and India.
+Animal Spirits observes the expressive and material dimensions of collective economic life across three regions simultaneously — US, UK, and India.
 It does not predict markets.
 It does not aggregate sentiment scores.
 It reads the **coupling** between distributed addressed expression and realised economic behaviour, and surfaces the regime that emerges from that coupling.

 The project takes seriously Keynes' choice of the word *animal* in "animal spirits."
 Not *human* spirits — *animal*: the animate substrate of collective life, prior to and underneath the specific configurations that get called rational or irrational.
 Markets are not contaminated by affect; they are constituted through it.
 Animal Spirits makes that constitutive process visible.